 Tools for the woodland and timber trades are what personally interests me most.
 I particularly like billhooks, ("handbills" if you are Sussex, and of a certain age) and always try to keep a good selection of them, along with drawknives, axes etc. Augers and brace and bits are another minor obsession.
 I can sharpen these, and try to keep a range of different patterns and large (>1") sizes.

-Repairs to your own tools can be made by arrangement, please do ask for an estimate.
+Repairs to your own tools can be carried out by arrangement.
+In most cases you can find prices on my repairs page.
 Please also enquire if you have a specific tool requirement.
 I'm often asked why some modern tools break, I've written a few notes on the subject.

 Very occasionally I may have blacksmith made edge tools.
 There was a strong tradition in the Sussex Weald of locally made tools, many of superb workmanship and quality.
 These are now hard to find, are getting pricy, and very much sought after.
 For example I am still asked for the tools of J. Fenner of Boars Head, he stopped work in the 1970s.